mashi/codecov-validator/README.md

 # Description
 Validates the `codecov.yml` configuration file.

-This code is simply the `curl` command described in the [codecov documentation](https://docs.codecov.io/docs/codecov-yaml) converted to python.
+This package is simply the `curl` command described in the [codecov documentation](https://docs.codecov.io/docs/codecov-yaml) converted to python.

+This package was inspired by [gitlab-lint](https://pypi.org/project/gitlab-lint/), package that checks `.gitlab-ci.yml` configuration file.

 ## Usage